 The Fantasy Sports Trade Association (FSTA) was founded in the late 1990s to provide a forum for interaction between hundreds of existing and emerging companies in a unique and growing fantasy sports industry.
 We serve the small, the large, the entrepreneurs, and the corporations.
 We serve the pioneers that invested in and grew the industry in the 1980's and 1990's.
 And we serve the visionaries, innovators, investors, advertisers, and sponsors that would like to network and learn more about the exciting fantasy sports industry.

-In 2013 we are proud to represent more than 140 member companies in a mature industry with a market size our research estimates over 35 million adult Americans.
+In 2013 we are proud to represent more than 140 member companies in a mature industry with a market size our research estimates over over 33 million Americans adult Americans.
 The FSTA continues to be committed to research, communication, and recognition.

 The FSTA awards program offers members an avenue to get exposure for their latest product or service.
 FSTA board members, nonpartisan 3rd parties with relevant category knowledge, and member companies review products and services and vote for excellence and innovation.

 The June 2013 FSTA Business Conference attracted more than 300 decision-makers internationally.
 FSTA members gain valuable insight into the growing industry of fantasy sports and have the opportunity to connect with business leaders from all over the world.